themeegg/teg-wp-dialog/readme.txt

 = How many argument accepts by this shortcode plugin? =

-Please visit our official frontend dialog page(http://doc.themeegg.com/plugins/teg-wp-dialog) for more details.
+Please visit our official Wordpress dialog page(http://doc.themeegg.com/plugins/teg-wp-dialog) for more details.
 You can find there more details about this plugin.

 == Changelog ==
 = 1.0 =